to effective ministry with children in any context!

-Where children are involved, understanding that it takes a village raise children also means that it takes a faith community to make a disciple.
-The relationships we all need in order to do this as well as we can will require an intergenerational approach … not just generations in the same space … but all generations relating on meaningful levels with one another.
+Where children are involved, understanding that it takes a village to raise children also means that it takes a faith community to make a disciple.
+The relationships we all need to do this as well as we can requires an intergen-relational approach … not just generations in the same space … but all generations relating on meaningful levels with one another.

 There are at least 5 keys for ministry with children and families